Camden Pulkinen

-Camden Pulkinen (born March 25, 2000) is an American figure skater.
+Camden Pulkinen (born March 25, 2000) is an American figure skater and he is the 2024, 2025 U.S. bronze medalist.
 He competed at the 2016 Winter Youth Olympics and is the first male figure skater to compete on behalf of Team USA in the men's singles event at the Winter Youth Olympic Games.
 He is the 2017–18 Junior Grand Prix Final silver medalist, a two-time JGP Austria champion (2017, 2018), and the 2018 U.S. national junior champion.
 He finished within the top five at the 2022 World Championships and within the top six at the 2018 World Junior Championships.
 He is the former world record holder for the junior men's short program.
+He graduated from Columbia University in May 2024.

 Personal life

 Pulkinen was born on March 25, 2000, in Scottsdale, Arizona.
 His older sister, Elena, has also competed in figure skating.
 Pulkinen's father is of Finnish and French descent, and his mother is from Thailand.
 He attended Hamilton High School in Chandler, Arizona.
-Pulkinen attended University of Colorado Colorado Springs part-time for a few years before transferring to Columbia University in August 2022, where he plans to study financial economics.
+Pulkinen attended University of Colorado Colorado Springs part-time for a few years before transferring to Columbia University in August 2022, where he studied psychology and economics.